ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/using_docking.md

 The docking procedure is as follows:

-1. Take action request and obtain the dock’s plugin and its pose
+1. Take action request and obtain the dock's plugin and its pose
-2. If the robot is not within the prestaging tolerance of the dock’s staging pose, navigate to the staging pose
+2. If the robot is not within the prestaging tolerance of the dock's staging pose, navigate to the staging pose
-3. Use the dock’s plugin to initially detect the dock and return the docking pose
+3. Use the dock's plugin to initially detect the dock and return the docking pose
 4. Enter a vision-control loop where the robot attempts to reach the docking pose while its actively being refined by the vision system
 5. Exit the vision-control loop once contact has been detected or charging has started
 6. Wait until charging starts (if applicable) and return success.